wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 [On the Planet of the Dames]

+Damebots march up aisle and then FOC "We are the Dame-Bots"

 Dan Lothario: {rummaging through a suitcase full of black-market stuff, pauses for a moment as he realises he's not alone, sees audience, slams case shut} I say, you frightened the life out of me.
 Which planet did you all come from? {maybe audience participation/banter Earth???
 Never heard of it etc?
 Then re-opens the suitcase}.
 Perhaps I could interest you in some bottles of gin I've, erm, "managed to acquire".
 No, maybe some disposable vapes, I've got watermelon or rhubarb and beef.
 No, how about some genuine fake Rolex watches?
 No?
 Ah well, suit yourselves.
 Oh, where ARE my manners, allow me to introduce my very good self.
 I am Captain Dan Lothario, I'm an intergalactic business man, I deal in a bit of this, a bit of that... a bit of the other, if you understand my meaning ladies???
 Oh yes, I'm very well respected across many of the most sophisticated planets around here.
 I've been to, oh, what's the one with the rings round it?
 That's right, Suttern.
 And that poxy little one down there...
 Macc-ury.
 Oh, and I've just come back from Uranus.
 I'm here to sell some of my extra special cosmetics to some exquisite ladies...
 Oh... here they come... wish me luck...
 Showtime!!! {he clicks his fingers, freezes and the lights switch to 2 Dames who enter, loudly bantering with each other, arguing over which is the most beautiful}

 D1: Look, I'm not being funny...